parsokev/Graph_UI/README.md

         vertex1, vertex2, distance-between-verticies
     ```
 > [!NOTE]
-> Example text files can be found in the [sample_graphs](./sample_graphs) directory
+> Example text files can be found in the [sample_graphs](./sample_graphs) directory.

 > ![Image of File Selection UI](./ui_images/file-select-step.png)

-2. Either manually enter an estimated number of verticies for the graph or request for the program automatically estimate the number
+2. Either manually enter an estimated number of verticies for the graph or request for the program to automatically estimate the number.

     ![Image of Vertex Selection UI](./ui_images/vertex-select-step.png)

-3. Select whether the program should visualize the Minimum Spanning Tree or shortest path between two specified verticies, using the text file
+3. Select whether the program should visualize the Minimum Spanning Tree or shortest path between two specified verticies, using the text file.

     ![Image of Solution Request UI](./ui_images/solution-select-step.png)

 4. Upon confirmation of these, the project will generate the visualizations of both the graph depicted in the text file and that of the requested
-   graphical solution overlaying the original graph and allow the user to select and view these images after generation
+   graphical solution overlaying the original graph.
+Upon determining the requested solution, the program will display a detailed overview of the generated
+   solution information in a separate prompt window,and then begin image generation upon user-acknowledgment of the prompt information(clicks 'OK' button).

     ![Image of Image Selection UI](./ui_images/image-select-step.png)